Swiss Consumer Credit Maximum Interest Rate 2026: 10%

 At least three quotes from different lenders are recommended.
 Look at the APR, any administrative fees and the terms for early repayment (always allowed under the CCA against a reduction of interest costs).

-5. Credit-Card Overdrafts Remain Expensive
+5. Credit-Card Overdrafts Stay Expensive

 Credit Cards: How to Avoid the Interest Trap